This post brought to you by White Lily Flour

 - 2 cups whole milk

 - 2 large eggs room temperature

-- Mix together 1/2 cup warm water, both yeast packets and 2 tsp honey in a mixing cup or bowl.
+- Mix together ½ cup warm water, both yeast packets and 2 teaspoon honey in a mixing cup or bowl.
 Let stand for 5 minutes or until it becomes frothy and bubbles form on top.

 - In a small saucepan heat 2 cups of whole milk over medium heat until warmed to 100°-110°F. Do not boil.

-- Lower the speed of the mixer and gradually add 8 cups of flour to the liquid 1 cup at a time.
+- Switch to the dough hook.
+Lower the speed of the mixer.
+Gradually add 8 cups of flour to the liquid 1 cup at a time.
 The dough will be sticky.

-- After all of the flour has been added, using the paddle attachment beat on medium speed for 6 minutes.
+- After all of the flour has been added increase mixer speed to medium.
+Knead on medium speed for 6 minutes.

-- Remove the dough from the paddle, form into a ball and place into a lightly greased bowl.
+- Remove dough from hook, form into a ball and place into a lightly greased bowl.
 Cover with plastic wrap or a dish towel.
 Let rise in a warm draft free place for 1 hour or until doubled.